open-edge-insights/video-custom-udfs/README.md

   ```
   Here the models files placed under the `ref` directory on the hostsystem is copied to `./models/ref` path inside the container.

+## NativePclIngestion

+[*NativePclIngestion*](./NativePclIngestion) is a PCL based UDF container based out of VideoIngestion

+Refer [NativePclIngestion-README.md](./NativePclIngestion/README.md) for more information on the udf configs.